MasterPackager/Windows-Application-Package-Manifest/README.md

 Make the end-user environment clean and understandable.

 ### Application Name
-  - Application Name without version
+  - Application Name without version.
      - _Example: "App Name"_

 ### Application Version
-  - Major.Minor.Build.Revision
+  - Major.Minor.Build.Revision.
      - Major cannot be 0 for MSIX packages.
      - Revision can be skipped for MSI packages.